1. Home

 Are you curious how auto-splicing joins paper reels without stopping the press?
 Want to see how to load a fresh reel or prepare a splice safely—while production keeps running?
 You’ll learn it all in the short videos below.

 Our unwinders for web inkjet and sheetfed offset use the zero-speed splicing principle.
-A fresh paper reel is automatically spliced to the expiring one—without stopping the press.

 For web inkjet Contiweb also offers a non-stop rewinder which performs the reverse operation.
 When a paper reel is nearly full, the festoon is filled with printed paper.
 This allows the rewinder to stop both the full and empty reels, cut the web, and splice it to a new, empty reel—without interrupting production.